MicrosoftDocs/PowerShell-Docs/reference/5.1/PSReadLine/About/about_PSReadLine_Release_Notes.md

 ### v2.4.0-beta0 - 2024-03-01

 - Fix copying text to system clipboard on Linux using `xclip`
-- Use the correct directory separator for tab completion based on the platform we are working with
+- Tab completion uses the correct directory separator for the platform
 - PowerShell version 5.1 is now the minimum supported version
 - Get the Windows keyboard layout from the parent terminal process
-- Fix a few VI key handlers to close edit group properly
+- Fix a few VI key handlers to correctly close the edit group
-- Handle large history file properly by reading lines in the streaming way
+- Read the history file in the streaming way to handle large files efficiently

 ### v2.3.5 - 2024-04-02